This guide contains everything you need to know about website usability in 2023.

-- Search result pages highlight exact match keywords or synonym on the result pages.
+- Search result pages highlight exact match keywords or synonyms on the result pages.

-- If you want to use an icon, the simple magnifying-glass icon should be.
+- If you want to use an icon, it should be a simple magnifying-glass icon.

-For more detail about search usability, check out this useful design tips.
+For more details about search usability, check out this useful design tips.

 Thus, the right mixture of usability and SEO improves UX and your ranking in SERPs.